tanphan07/Vehicle-Tracking/README.md

 After downloading the dataset, you need to convert the dataset to YOLO format.
 You can use `prepare_dataset.py` file to convert the dataset to YOLO format (change the path to your dataset path).

 ## Training
 In this project, I have used YOLOv8 to train the model.
 You can follow the instruction in [this](https://github.com/ultralytics/ultralytics) to train the model.
 After training, you will get the weight file in `runs/train/exp/weights/best.pt`.
 For the better performance, I used TensorRT to optimize the model.
 You can convert the weight file to TensorRT engine following the instruction in YOLOv8 repository.
 I have train a model and convert it to TensorRT engine.
-You can download the engine get the weight file in `checkpoints/best.engine`
+You can download the engine [here](https://drive.google.com/drive/u/0/folders/1otvyp9atEXNSgFZwhz2HhxBu-2xXXALB).

 ## Tracking